M91skr/Pick_up_the_Umbrella_Reminder/README.md

 - account_sid, auth_token and virtual number received from twilio.
 - The number of the recipient of the SMS, which was previously verified on twilio.

+You can run this code in the cloud, defined for that daily task, and enjoy your reminder.

 ## How to run
 run following:
 ```bash